One-pass compiler: Difficulties

-Any language which allows preprocessing such as PL/1, C, or C++, must have at least two passes, one pass for preprocessing and one or more passes for translation.

 Some computer hardware (e.g. x86) may have short and long branch instructions: short if the destination is within about 127 bytes, and long otherwise.
 A one-pass compiler must assume that all jumps are long, whereas a multi-pass compiler can check on jump distance and generate possibly shorter code.

 Languages which rely on context for statement identification rather than using reserved or stropped keywords may also cause problems.
 The following examples are from Fortran 77: